 The 2018 Strategic Vision Outcomes Report presents data related to 33 short-term, midrange, long-term, and follow-up metrics.
-These data identify areas of strength, as well as places where Arizona's community colleges will need to focus their efforts in order to expand access, increase transfer and completion, and improve alignment with workforce needs.
+These data identify areas of strength, as well as places where Northland Pioneer College (NPC) will need to focus its efforts in order to expand access, increase transfer and completion, and improve alignment with workforce needs.